 Lingholm kitchen and walled garden – With stunning views of the original kitchen garden that inspired Beatrix Potter’s tales, located on the north western shore of Derwentwater you and your dog can enjoy good food in glorious surroundings in the main café or on the terrace

 Lowther Castle – A fantastic way to spend an afternoon.
 Dog owners and their four legged friends will love this wonderful lost castle with its maze of waymarked trails and beautiful gardens

 Brockhole Garden and Visitor Centre – Dogs are allowed in the gardens and grounds, exhibition area and café but not in the activity areas or restaurant

 Allan Bank –Perfect for a rainy day, dogs are welcome both inside and outside the historic home of poet William Wordsworth in Grasmere

 If you are planning a trip or mini-break in the Lake District with dogs, then we have put together some of our best accommodation for furry friends.

-It’s here for the full selection of Lake District cottages for four-legged friends, these cosy properties really are home from home.
+It’s here for the full selection of holiday cottages in the Lake District and Cumbria for dogs, these cosy properties really are home from home.

-For something different away from the hustle and bustle then check out these luxury Lake District log cabins perfect for dogs and pets.
+For something different away from the hustle and bustle then check out dog friendly lodges in the Lake District.